GarrettOHara/graduate-intro-operating-systems-notes/lecture_P1L2/notes.md

   - *Manages hardware on behalf of one or more application according to some predefined policies*
   - *Ensures that applications are isolated and protected from one another (reading data when not permitted, overwriting memory addresses/data)*

+# Quiz 1

+Which of the following are likely components of an operating system?
+Check all that apply
+- file editor
+- file system
+- device driver
+- cache memory
+- web browser
+- scheduler

+---

+### Answer

+- file system
+- device driver
+- scheduler

+# Quiz 2

+For the following options, indicate if they are examples of abstractions(B) or arbitration (R)

+distributing memory between multiple processes ___

+supporting different types of speakers ___

+interchangeable access of hard disk or SSD ___

+### Answer

+- R
+- A
+- A

+# Operating System Examples

+- Mainframes / High end servers
+- Desktop
+  - Windows
+  - Unix-based
+    - Mac (Extends the Unix BDS [Berkley System Distribution of Unix])
+    - Linux
+      - Ubuntu, Arch btw, etc.
+- Embedded
+  - Smartphones / Tablets
+    - Android
+    - iOS
+    - Symbian

+*There are a number of unique choices between these operating systems. we will focus on Linux*

+# OS Elements

+### Abstractions

+- Process, thread
+- File, socket, and memory page
+  - more closely relates to the underlying hardware they represent

+### Mechanisms

+- Create, schedule, open, write, allocate

+### Policies

+- Least Recently Used (LRU)
+  - Typically for cache management
+- Earliest Deadline First (EDF)

+*Determine which process/data  to evict from memory*

+## OS Elements: Memory Management Example

+- Abstractions
+  - Memory page
+- Mechanism
+  - Allocate, map to a process
+- Policies
+  - Least recently used LRU to determine weather the contents of a memory page is stored in memory or on disk Storage
+  - When we change from physical memory to disk storage this is known as "Swapping"

+## Design Principles

+Separation of mechanism and policy
+- implementation flexible mechanisms to support many policies
+  - LRU, LFU, random

+Optimize for common cases
+  - Where will the OS be used (what type of machine/environment)?
+  - What will the end user be doing on the machine?
+  - What are the workload requirements?

+## Basic OS Services

+- scheduler
+  - controls access to the CPU(s)
+- memory Manager
+  - controls access to memory
+  - ensure applications don't overwrite other application's memory
+- block device driver
+  - responsible for block device like disk

+*higher level abstractions*
+- file system
+  - files used by almost all OSs

+*Operating Systems need to provide certain functionalityies for clients or application developers to be useful*
+- Process management
+- File management
+- Device management

+Operating systems makes all of these functionalities available via ***System Calls***

+### Windows vs Linux System Calls

+Very similar types of system calls but are different names API endpoints.

+# Quiz 3

+On a Linux 64 Bit Operating System which System Call is used to:

+- Send a signal to a process
+- set the group identity of a process
+- mount a file system
+- read/write system parameters

+### Answer

+- Kill
+- SETGID
+- MOUNT
+- SYSCTL